General Policy Statement

 2.1.k.
-Belay devices must be attached to the harness of the belayer by means of a locking carabineer.
-Only WELL belay devices and locking carabineers will be allowed at the WELL.
-No personal belay devices or carabineers.
+Belay devices must be attached to the harness of the belayer by means of a locking carabiner.
+Only WELL belay devices and carabiners will be allowed at the WELL.
+No personal belay devices or carabiners.

 2.1.l.
 Climbers must pass the WELL Belay Test in order to belay.

 2.1.m.
 Attach ropes to harnesses using a figure 8 follow through knot with an appropriate tail and according to manufacturer's recommendations.

 2.1.n.
 Harnesses must be doubled-backed at the waist and leg loop buckles when worn by the climber and belayer while climbing on ropes.

 2.1.o.
 Always perform a safety check before climbing; check the climber’s knot and harness, as well as the belayer's harness and belay system.

 2.1.p.
 Proper attire is required, including footwear on the climbing wall; climbing shoes are available for checkout at the equipment desk.

 2.1.r.
 Wearing the following jewelry is not permitted while climbing: jewelry on hands, loose fitting necklaces, and hoop earrings.